Current Customer Savings

 The pesticide approach often requires multiple visits due to pesticide resistance and dispersal of the bed bugs.
 Few pest control companies will claim to be able to eliminate bed bugs in a single visit.
 Insecticide application may cause a dispersal of bed bugs to neighboring areas of a structure thus spreading the infestation.
 Furthermore, the problem of insecticide resistance in bed bug populations increases their opportunity to spread.

 Exterminators often require individuals to dispose of furniture and other infested materials.
-It is advisable to break or mark these infested items to prevent their being unintentionally recycled and furthering the spread of bed bugs.
+It is advisable to break or mark these infested items to prevent their being unintentionally recycled and further the spread of bed bugs.

 Non-residue methods of mattress treatment are desired in place of contaminating mattresses with insecticides.
 Spraying the mattress with insecticide is undesirable as the room must be suitably ventilated, sufficient time must be given after application before the mattress can be used again, and there is a risk of the user having an allergic reaction to the chemicals.
 Other possible side effects of insecticide exposure include cancer and neurotoxicity.
-Concerns over the possible effects of pesticides on the health of people and pets make the practice of chemically treating the mattresses problematic.
+Concerns over the possible effects of pesticides on the health of people and pets make the practice of chemically treating mattresses problematic.

 Even with isolated beds, bed bug infestations persist if the bed itself is not free of bed bugs, or if it is re-infested.